 Mat 21:7 They brought the donkey and the colt and put their robes on them, and Yeshua sat on them.
+Mat 21:8 Crowds of people carpeted the road with their clothing, while others cut branches from trees

-- Mat 21:8 Crowds of people carpeted the road with their clothing, while others cut branches from trees and spread them on the road. - Mat 21:9 The crowds ahead of him and behind shouted, "Please!
+Mat 21:9 The crowds ahead of him and behind shouted, "Please!
 Deliver us!"
 [Greek Ôsanna (English "Hosanna") transliterates Hebrew Hosha na, which means "Please!
 Save [us]!"] to the Son of David; "Blessed is he who comes in the name of Adonai!"
 "You in the highest heaven!
 Please!
 Deliver us!"